turso-extended/ab-testing-turso-nextjs-growthbook/README.md

-# Turso Nextjs Starter
+# A/B Testing at the edge with Turso, Next.js, and GrowthBook.

-This is a [Next.js] starter template that uses [Turso] to store data and [Tailwindcss] for styling.
+This is a [Next.js] project that uses [Turso] to store data and [Tailwindcss] for styling, set up with a loose authentication that only let's registered users contribure to the frameworks list.

+On this branch ([edge-ab-testing]), you'll find the code (yet to be merged to master) that implements the edge A/B testing setup for this project using Turso, Next.js, and GrowthBook.

 ## Getting Started